Grohe vs Hansgrohe

 It all started back in 1901 when a German visionary Hans Grohe founded the company after his own name that pretty soon revolutionized the bathing process.
-Hansgrohe hand showers turned to be an affordable alternative to the lavish bathtub and pioneered the German sanitation industry.
+Hansgrohe hand showers turned out to be an affordable alternative to the lavish bathtub and pioneered the German sanitation industry.
 At the age of 82, right before his death, Hans Grohe made another game-changing invention.
 In 1953, he introduced the world to the wallbar – a simple yet innovative accessory allowing people to attach the hand shower at the desired height.

 In 1955, the eldest son Hans Grohe Junior inherited the company and the youngest son Klaus also got involved into family business later in 1968.

-Hansgrohe got involved in the long-lasting competition after the second eldest son Friedrich due to some family frictions left the company in 1936, bought a ferric hardware factory in Hemer and changed its profile to the manufacture of sanitary faucets only.
+Hansgrohe got engaged in the long-lasting competition after the second eldest son Friedrich due to some family frictions left the company in 1936, bought a ferric hardware factory in Hemer and changed its profile to the manufacture of sanitary faucets only.
 This is when the Grohe brand was born.

 Kitchen Faucets Best Sellers

 The company was founded in 1901 by Hans Grohe, a master of metal riveting.
 It offers innovative plumbing fixtures, including showers, mixers, drain systems, and other accessories.
 Trademark “Axor” provides exclusive collections of faucets and accessories for bathrooms.
 Trademark “Pharo” includes bathroom wellness-systems, shower panels, steam and shower cabins, hydromassage baths.